 In every email marketing system, the biggest and most visible stat is deliverability.
 I have been with a few of these companies that say they deliver at a very high rate.
 However, that is not true if you get put into their group that does not deliver.
+So without further delay, here are the lessons I learned by using drip email marketing.

 The very stat that everyone works so hard to accomplish and pay for is the very stat that these companies have control over.
 So if you send a lot of emails that are pitching and no value, you’re going to get spam complaints.